What is a Limit Order in Stocks: An In-Depth Exploration

 Stop limit order

-A stop-limit order is a type of trading order that combines the features of a stop order and a limit order.
+A stop-limit order is a trading order that combines the features of a stop order and a limit order.
 It is designed to help traders limit potential losses and control the execution price of their trades.

 Here’s how a stop-limit order works: